dgroomes/jshell-playground/README.md

 > Exploration of coding options is also important for developers prototyping code or investigating a new API.
 Interactive evaluation is vastly more efficient in this regard than edit/compile/execute and System.out.println.

-## Standalone sub-projects
+## Standalone subprojects

-This repository illustrates different concepts, patterns and examples via standalone sub-projects.
-Each sub-project is completely independent of the others and do not depend on the root project.
-This _standalone sub-project constraint_ forces the sub-projects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.
+This repository illustrates different concepts, patterns and examples via standalone subprojects.
+Each subproject is completely independent of the others and do not depend on the root project.
+This _standalone subproject constraint_ forces the subprojects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.

-The sub-projects include:
+The subprojects include:

 ### `basic/`

-This sub-project shows how to start a `jshell` (the JShell command-line tool) session that's loaded with your own application source code.
-It is beginner friendly!
+This subproject shows how to start a `jshell` (the JShell command-line tool) session that's loaded with your own application source code.
+It is beginner-friendly!

 See the README in [basic/](basic/).

 ### `with-libraries/`

-This sub-project is similar to `basic/` buts adds a few external Java libraries (including [Jackson](https://github.com/FasterXML/jackson)).
+This subproject is similar to `basic/` buts adds a few external Java libraries (including [Jackson](https://github.com/FasterXML/jackson)).

 See the README in [with-libraries/](with-libraries/).

 ### `with-gradle/`

-This sub-project showcases an idiomatic Gradle-based Java project that is extended with a custom Gradle plugin that helps you run a `jshell` session with the project's source code and library dependencies.
+This subproject showcases an idiomatic Gradle-based Java project that is extended with a custom Gradle plugin that helps you run a `jshell` session with the project's source code and library dependencies.

 See the README in [with-gradle/](with-gradle/).

 ### `api/`

-This sub-project explores the JShell API by implementing a custom event loop.
+This subproject explores the JShell API by implementing a custom event loop.

 See the README in [api/](api/).

 ## WishList

 General clean-ups, TODOs and things I wish to implement for this project:

-* DONE Implement `basic/`
+* [x] DONE Implement `basic/`
-* SKIPPED (no, not possible) Can we execute `jshell` without compiling the program source code?
+* [ ] SKIPPED (no, not possible) Can we execute `jshell` without compiling the program source code?
 Similar to the single-file source code support?
-* DONE Implement `with-gradle/`.
+* [x] DONE Implement `with-gradle/`.
 It should be taken directly from <https://github.com/dgroomes/gradle-playground/tree/main/plugin>.
-* DONE Can the `basic` and `with-libraries` sub-projects be define as Gradle "included builds"?
+* [x] DONE Can the `basic` and `with-libraries` subprojects be define as Gradle "included builds"?
 To be clerr, they are not Gradle projects but to get the convenience of "Clone a repo and open it in the IDE" I want to technically define them as Gradle projects using the root `build.gradle.kts` (does not exist yet).
 I'm not sure how to re-defined the path to the "source sets" (i.e `src/` instead of the traditional Maven/Gradle `src/main/java/`).
-* DONE (well, not perfectly) Use the name "JShell" where appropriate instead of `jshell`
+* [x] DONE (well, not perfectly) Use the name "JShell" where appropriate instead of `jshell`